 This credit card will only be for those purchases of goods and services that require a credit card and do not accept other payment methods.
 Authorized personnel must submit purchase orders for business related expenses prior to the use of the credit card absent exigent circumstances and written approval from the Assistant Superintendent of Administrative Services.
 If actual costs are not certain at the time (e.g. conference attendance and related travel or lodging), the costs shall be estimated and noted as such in the purchase order.
 Expenses incurred on each credit card shall be paid in such a manner as to avoid interest charges.
-Authorized personnel must submit purchase orders for those school business related expenses, such as tuition charges for attendance at conference, travel expenses, and lodging, where costs may be fairly and accurately estimated prior to the actual incurring of expenses.

 Any individual who makes an unauthorized purchase with a District credit card, including any unauthorized use of promotional reward points (or the like) that were earned through purchases made on the District credit card, shall be required to reimburse the District for the purchase.
+In addition, the District reserves the right to pursue criminal charges and/or disciplinary action, up to and including termination, for any unauthorized use that it determines to be intentional or malicious.
 No alcoholic beverage purchases may be made using the District credit card, nor will reimbursement be made for charges of any kind on a receipt which includes the purchase of an alcoholic beverage.